daniel1noble/metaDigitise/README.md

 # Setting up directory structures <a name="P3"></a>

-The `metaDigitise` package is quite flexible and is currently being made even more flexible.
-Users can extract single figures (if this is all they have) using the `metaDigitise` function with a path name to the directory with the file(s).
+The `metaDigitise` package is quite flexible.
+Users can extract single figures (if this is all they have) using the `metaDigitise` function with a path name to the directory with the file.
 However, often many figures need extracting from a single paper or set of papers. `metaDigitise` will also handle these situations seamlessly by simply cycling through all figures within a directory.
-This is useful because it expedites digitising figures as it prevents users from having to constantly specify the directories and /or paths where files are stored. `metaDigitise` essentially will bring up each figure within a folder automatically and allow the user to click and enter the relevant information about a figure as you go.
+This is useful because it expedites digitising figures as it prevents users from having to constantly specify the directories and / or paths where files are stored. `metaDigitise` essentially will bring up each figure within a folder automatically and allow the user to click and enter the relevant information about a figure as they go.
 This information is then all stored in a data frame or list at the end of the process, saving quite a bit of time.
 Users can stop mid-way through a folder by simply exiting after the last plot they have digitised.
 The data from completed figures will automatically be written to the `caldat/` folder for later use and editing, should the user need to do this.

 `metaDigitise` can work on a directory with figures (currently .png, .jpg, .tiff, .pdf images can be used) from many different papers and that are of different types.
 However, users can get creative in how they set up the directories of figures  to facilitate extraction.
 For example, one might have 3–4 figures from a single paper that need extracting and the user may want to focus on a single paper at a time while the information about a paper is on hand.
-This could be done by simply setting up a file structure as follows and then using `metaDigitise` for each papers folder:
+This could be done by simply setting up a file structure as follows and then using `metaDigitise` with path names (i.e., directory) for each papers folder:

 	* Main project directory
 		+ Paper1_P1
-			+ P1_Figure1.png
+			+ Figure1.png
-			+ P1_Figure2.png
+			+ Figure2.png
-			+ P1_Figure3.png
+			+ Figure3.png
 		+ Paper2_P2
-			+ P2_Figure1.png
+			+ Figure1.png
-			+ P2_Figure2.png
+			+ Figure2.png
-			+ P2_Figure3.png
+			+ Figure3.png

-An alternative directory structure (and probably the most flexible) could simply be to have a set of different figures with an informative and relevant naming scheme to make it easy to identify the paper and figure the data come from.
+An alternative directory structure (and probably the most flexible) would be to simply have a set of different figures with an informative and relevant naming scheme to make it easy to identify the paper and figure the data come from.
 This cuts out the need to change directories constantly.
 For example the directory structure could look like:

 	* Main project directory
 		+ FiguresToExtract